Research Opportunities at ucla

 Job Description:

 Our lab, led by Professor Louis Bouchard, focuses on developing computational methods at the intersection of chemistry, biochemistry, physics, and data science.
-We are looking to onboard students to join either the dry lab or wet lab sides of the project.
+We are looking to onboard students to join the dry lab side of our project.

 The dry-lab position is centered on numerical modeling, data analysis, and algorithm development.
 One of our current projects investigates signal denoising, the process of recovering clean signals from noisy measurements, which is a major topic in spectroscopy, medical imaging, and other data-intensive experimental sciences.
 The project explores a generalized denoising framework based on stochastic differential equations (SDEs), drawing inspiration from modern diffusion models and score-based generative modeling.